Austrian Politicians Trade Accusations Over Wirecard - UrduPoint

 "This is about Austria's security and neutrality," Schwarz said, adding that she wanted the council to consider Marsalek's alleged links to the FPOe and intelligence circles, "how intense the links were, who spread what secret information".

+Here too there is an Austrian connection, with the defence ministry in Vienna confirming on Monday that conversations about a project in Libya with a "group of experts" took place over 2017 and 2018.

+However, the ministry said that "there was no further interest from the team of... experts and no money was allocated".

-Earlier Schwarz's FPOe counterpart Christian Hafenecker had called another press conference, to call attention to "the intense links between the OeVP and the scandal-ridden firm Wirecard", and Braun in particular.
+- 'Intense links' - Also on Monday Schwarz's FPOe counterpart Christian Hafenecker called his own press conference, to call attention to "the intense links between the OeVP and the scandal-ridden firm Wirecard", and Braun in particular.

 Schwarz rejected the characterisation of Braun as an "OeVP man" and pointed out he had also donated money to the liberal NEOS party.

-Braun has turned himself in to police while an international arrest warrant has been issued for Marsalek, who remains at large.
+Braun has turned himself in to police, and has since been released on bail, while an international arrest warrant has been issued for Marsalek,who remains at large.

-Kurz presided over a coalition of the OeVP and FPOe that collapsed in spectacular fashion in May 2019 over a separate corruption scandal.
+Kurz presided over a coalition of the OeVP and FPOe that collapsed in May 2019 over the separate "Ibiza-gate" corruption scandal.

+Since Ibiza-gate, the OeVP and FPOe have traded barbs on a variety of issues, most notably the Kurz administration's handling of the novel coronavirus pandemic.

 Following elections last year, Kurz and the OeVP returned to government, in a coalition with the Greens.